mdenari/n8n-node-vercel-ai-sdk/README.md

 # n8n-nodes-vercel-ai-sdk

 This is an n8n community node.
-It lets you use Google Generative AI (PaLM 2) in your n8n workflows.
+It lets you use Google Generative AI (PaLM 2), DeepSeek AI, and Groq in your n8n workflows.

 Google Generative AI is Google's family of large language models that enables natural language interactions and content generation through an API.